SUU Digital Library

 The Gerald R. Sherratt Library Historical Photograph Collection is a composite of photographs from many sources covering places and events in Iron County, Utah and the surrounding areas.

 The Allen Leigh Photograph Collection contains images of scenery and life in Southern Utah.
 Ashdown Gorge, Brian Head, Cedar Breaks, and Navaho Lake are featured.
 His photographs also show the activities of Utah Parks Company employees.

-The yearbooks document student life and activities from 1915 to 1982.
+This collection of yearbooks document student life and campus activities through photographs from 1915 through 1982.